Dog-Friendly Gold Coast, QLD: Visiting with a Dog

 For a non-alcoholic tasting, instead head to the Tamborine Mountain Coffee Plantation.
 We enjoyed a delicious lunch at the cafe, which has a huge outdoor area with a variety of tables where well-behaved dogs are welcome.

 For something different, consider their coffee tasting board, with Australian-grown coffee served four ways.
-The cafe is Thursday to Monday for breakfast and lunch, and also serves local beers and wines.
+The cafe is open from Thursday to Monday for brunch, and also serves local beers and wines.

 Lunch at Tamborine Mountain Coffee Plantation